facebook/proxygen/README.md

 ##### Easy Install

-Just run `./deps.sh` from the `proxygen/` directory to get all the dependencies and build proxygen.
-This will also install folly, fbthrift, and proxygen on your machine.
+Just run `./deps.sh` from the `proxygen/` directory to get and build all the dependencies and proxygen.
+It will also run all the tests.
+Then run `./reinstall.sh` to install it.
+You can run `./deps.sh && ./reinstall.sh` whenever to rebase the dependencies, and then rebuild and reinstall proxygen.

 A note on compatibility: this project relies on system installed fbthrift and folly.
 If you rebase proxygen and `make` starts to fail, you likely need to update to the latest version of fbthrift and folly.
-First try to uninstall, rebase, and reinstall fbthrift and folly.
-We are still working on a solution to make upgrading less painful.
+Running `./deps.sh && ./reinstall.sh` will do this for you.
+We are still working on a solution to manage depencies more predictably.

-For now, you can rerun `./deps.sh` after fetching and rebasing proxygen.
-This will update the installed fbthrift and folly libraries to the correct (latest) version.

 ##### Other Platforms